Week in Wrestling: Santino Marella’s Royal Rumble memories

 - This edition of our weekly wrestling column includes a look back the Royal Rumble with Santino Marella, JT Dunn opening up about his struggles with addiction and much, much more.

 SI.com’s Week in Wrestling is published every Wednesday and provides beneath the surface coverage of the business of pro wrestling.
-This edition includes Santino Marella sharing his memories of the Royal Rumble; a Wrestlers’ Tribune with JT Dunn; a top ten on the Wrestle Kingdom 11 Intercontinental title match with insight from Tetsuya Naito and Hiroshi Tanahashi; the Nitro Files with Eric Bischoff; and Five Questions with the “Voice of Bellator MMA” Sean Grande.
+This edition includes Santino Marella sharing his memories of the Royal Rumble; The Shoot with JT Dunn; a top ten on the Wrestle Kingdom 11 Intercontinental title match with insight from Tetsuya Naito and Hiroshi Tanahashi; the Nitro Files with Eric Bischoff; and Five Questions with the “Voice of Bellator MMA” Sean Grande.

 Santino Marella and his Royal Memories